Input Variables, Rose Metadata and Upgrade Macros#

 All changes which alter namelists require an upgrade macro for them to work with the model.

 Changes to the metadata which don’t involve namelist changes may or may not require an upgrade macro.
-If you are unsure whether a UM change needs an upgrade macro, then run the following command on your branch:
+If you are unsure whether a change needs an upgrade macro, then run the following command on your branch:

 rose stem --group=scripts